nebulab/playbook/how-we-work/all-hands-meeting.html.md

 ---
 title: All Hands meeting
 ---
-Every month, we hold a we hold an All Hands meeting.
+Every month, we hold an All Hands meeting.
 We use this session to provide useful information to all team members, with the intent of increasing transparency on Nebulab's direction, successes, failures and next challenges.
 The meeting covers sevaral topics: